yxuo/learning/readme.md

 ## Goal:

-1. To study not very fast, but very constant;
+1. Not focus on improve quickly, but always constant;

    - Update the repository everyday;